-One of the more notable ramifications is the role and value of virtual design and construction (VDC), which is dramatically evolving to meet these new needs and opportunities.
+One of the more notable ramifications is the role and the evolution of VDC (virtual design and construction), which is dramatically evolving to meet these new needs and opportunities.
 Consequently, VDC professionals are becoming far more important and strategic contributors to hospital projects’ overall planning, innovation, and outcomes.

 Adding Value from Beginning to End

 One of the most notable changes is the timing, continuity, and duration of VDC team involvement.
 “Previously, VDC professionals were not necessarily viewed as integral members of a project team,” said Brett Edmondson, vice president with JE Dunn Construction, “but that has changed dramatically in today’s environment.”
 Hospital project teams are consistently leveraging VDC professionals as early as the pursuit stage and continuing throughout the entire project lifecycle.
 And unlike the early days of VDC, teams are now leveraging their expertise for far more than periodic coordination of certain components and clash detection.
 “The earlier VDC is involved, the faster we can creatively address challenges and prevent issues from materializing in the field, and the smarter we can be with our schedule, budget, and logistics plans,” advised Edmondson.

 Similarly, VDC team members are no longer waiting for construction documents to be released to get engaged.
 Their early involvement is especially critical for projects using design-assist delivery since they facilitate early collaboration and ensure coordination with each trade partner, helping bridge the gaps in understanding between each party – design, construction, and trade partners.
 “As complex as these facilities are becoming, I couldn’t imagine leading any hospital project, especially a design-assist project, without a strong VDC lead on the team from day one,” said Jeff Wherry, healthcare senior project manager with JE Dunn.
 “Early involvement is imperative, and the value they contribute is tremendous.”